NeuroLexDiagnostics/train-emotions/README.md

 ## Dataset summary / feature array

 The data is arranged in three folders: Audio, emotion_train_set, and training_audio_files.
 The file emotionsDfV1.csv is the result of running MFCC analysis on the emotion_train_set data.
 The file allemotions.csv is the result of running MFCC analysis on the training_audio_files.
-It is recommended that you download the allemotions.csv file if you want to train a model yourself.
+It is recommended that you only download the allemotions.csv file if you want to train a model yourself.

 Feel free to make your own feature arrays to model the data; these are just here for guidance in case you don't feel comfortable making your own features and/or if you'd like to test this feature array vs. other feature arrays that you custom engineer.

 ## Making new datasets